 8. KEEP YOUR CANINE CLEAN THROUGH ZERO WASTE DOG GROOMING

-You may know from our zero waste beauty articles (like this one and this one) that we love bars.
+You may know from our zero waste beauty articles that we love bars.
 Imagine how thrilled we were to discover they make zero waste dog shampoo specific bars!
 Taavi on the other hand… less so.

 After you get them all squeaky clean, brush out their fur with a high quality, bamboo dog brush.
 Even if your dog isn’t a “high maintenance” breed, brushing is important for hygiene as well as handsomeness.
 It can help get out thorns, burrs, fleas, and other potentially irritating things that get stuck there.